-- When sending a student with a sack lunch, please ensure that it does not need refrigerating or heating.
-Only students in grades 5-6 are allowed to use the microwaves in the cafeteria. - Do not send soft drinks in a child's lunch. - Do not deliver a student's lunch to his/her class.
+- When sending a student with a sack lunch, please ensure that it does not need refrigerating.
+Students are allowed to use the microwaves in the cafeteria. - Do not send soft drinks in a child's lunch. - Do not deliver a student's lunch to his/her class.
 Please leave it at the front desk for the student to pick up. - Make sure that lunch boxes are marked with the student's name. - NO restaurant food is allowed to be consumed in the cafeteria.
 No exceptions.

-ICS is a "closed campus" which means that students are not allowed to leave campus during lunch unless the parent picks up the student.
+ICS is a "closed campus" which means that students are not allowed to leave campus during lunch unless the parent picks up the student or a senior student participates in their monthly off-campus lunch.